stephenking1101/WebApp/TokenBaseAuthen/README.md

   4. Consider Primitives Rather than Objects

      Null problem occurs where object references points to nothing.
 So it is always safe to use primitives as much as possible because they does not suffer with null references.
 All primitives must have some default values also attached so beware of it.

+  5. Carefully Consider Chained Method Calls

+     While chained statements are nice to look at in the code, they are not NPE friendly.
+A single statement spread over several lines will give you the line number of the first line in the stack trace regardless of where it occurs.